 Changes in fair value that represent effective hedging relationships have been recorded as deferred inflows on the Statement of Net Position.
-Deferred inflows relating to changes in fair value of effective derivatives were \$89.4K & \$151.3K at June 30, 2014 & 2013, respectively.
-Derivatives that do not meet the criteria of an effective hedging relationship are considered investment derivatives and changes in fair value are presented as increase or decrease in fair value of investment derivatives on the Statement of Revenues, Expenses & Changes in Net Position.
-During FY2014, the decrease in fair value for investment derivatives increased and the income recorded in was \$961K.
+Deferred inflows relating to changes in fair value of effective derivatives were \$95.6K and \$89.4K at June 30, 2015 & 2014, respectively.
+Derivatives that do not meet the criteria of an effective hedging relationship are considered investment derivatives and changes in fair value are presented as an increase or decrease in fair value of investment derivatives on the Statement of Revenues, Expenses & Changes in Net Position.
+During FY2015, the increase in fair value for investment derivatives decreased and the expense recorded was \$67K.
+In FY2014, the fair value for investment derivatives decreased and the expense recorded was \$544K.

-Credit Risk: As of June 30, 2014, the UBS AG counterparty rating for the cap portfolio was at least A2/A by Moody's and S&P, respectively.
+Credit Risk: As of June 30, 2015, the UBS AG counterparty rating for the cap portfolio was at least A2/A by Moody's and S&P, respectively.
 Credit risk may occur if the auction rate exceeds the cap and the counterparty is unable to fulfill its obligation to reimburse the Authority the difference between the market interest rate and the cap.
 If this was to occur and trust assets could not cover debt service expenses, the insured trust estate would be responsible for all debt payments on the bonds.